mkostanbaeva/test1/swarm.md

 Next, tries to create an cURL-easy object, add it to cURL-multi object and it will tell us whether it has create or not.
 If do not do it, throw an error.
 For this is using callinforedirectcount (?) - special field that says how many times the `cURL` got redirects.
 If the number is changes, that try to deceive us and we are in the following request.
 Then it need to forget about all that headers are arrived and again begin to fill some sort of fields.
 In this, we do not know that it was the last line with the header.

 We need to know the error code, that the headers is ended and then can to call some user method.
-Therefore, it is verified that came the two values ​of /n.
+Therefore, it is verified that came the two values of /n.

 End of request processing - the `cURL` has a special message queue which need to check from time to time.
 There may be any messages, but now stored only the completion message of the query.
 Depending on the message you can send a message about the status of the query to the user.
 After that will killed itself cURL-easy  object and carefully pull out of its cURL-multi object.
 So it's all consistent with the idea of `cURL` and nothing was destroyed.
 If you've finished processing the event.
 In urlfetcher have another special property - we can send many simultaneous requests.
 But cULR can not do it.
 Therefore, there is a check on the amount of active compounds - the number of simultaneous requests.
 And at the end, when we processed next message - it is necessary to check whether we can send the next request.
 For this supported the special request queue, which has not yet been able to send because there is a limit.
 This bypasses the trouble to work with `cURL`.

-TheVoid
+#TheVoid

 The main work of the program is as follows.
 TheVoid has a special object (it names the `serv`), which contains information about a handle of the users and the server.
 The handle is a structure that defines a set of properties when they should be called.
 The handle is a structure that defines a set of properties when they should be called.
 And there exists a factory that constructs the object.
 It is engaged a request processing.
 Also the server monitors a listening socket that they were raised.
 It serves all connections included in them.
 TheVoid has a special method that returns some data for monitoring.